The People Thang

 Fairy graduated from the Academy and promptly set up his own Lyceum.

-Sox was one day sentenced to death and refused many open opportunities to escape that penalty by exiling himself from his native land.
+Sox was one day sentenced to death and refused many beckoning opportunities to escape his penalty by exiling himself from his native land.